-- SUSE Linux Enterprise Server Version 9 with service pack 2 and the certification-sles-sgi-eal3 package The TOE and its documentation is supplied on CD-ROM except for the certification-sles-sgi-eal3 package and the updated kernel-sn2 package which needs to be downloaded from the SUSE web site.
-This package contains the Evaluated Configuration Guide, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
-The user needs to verify the integrity and authenticity of those packages using the standard package verification procedure as described in the manuals distributed with the product. - SGI Propack 4 for Service Pack 2 The SGI ProPack software is distributed by SGI.
-It is available from SGI as a shrink-wrapped CD.
-Updated kernel modules to match the kernel-sn2 package are available for download from the SGI support web site.
+SuSE Linux Enterprise Server Version 8 with service pack 3 and the certification-sles-eal3.rpm package

+The TOE and its documentation is supplied on CD-ROM except for the certification-sles-eal3.rpm package which needs to be downloaded from the SuSE web site.
+This package contains the Security Guide, all packages that have been updated to fix problems and scripts that can be used for the secure installation process.
+The user needs to verify the integrity and authenticity of those packages using the standard package verification procedure as described in the manuals distributed with the product.